Mrrvm/os_lusiadas_2/content/sources/Poetics of Relation.md

 Foundational texts like the _Iliad_, _Odyssey_, _Eneid_, and _Sagas_ are books of exile rather than fixed national certainties. [[Os Lusíadas]] follows the same pattern: it tells the story of an errant journey across the seas within this epic past, in which the Portuguese empire is not yet fully realised but is imagined through narratives of travel, movement, exile, and expansion into unknown lands, but at the same time it tries to root Portuguese identity and be its foundation. ==In fact, the book itself talks about the fragility of empire at the time.==

-The root is mono linguistic, it produces a hegemony of language.
-The idea of slang - words with a bad connotation - in Portuguese are words coming from Other languages, such as Kimubundu (bue, bora, bazar, ...)
+The root is mono linguistic, it produces a hegemony of language that tries to eliminate the "impurity" of other languages that thrived from the Relation to the Other.
+For example, slang in Portuguese are words coming from Other languages, such as Kimubundu (bue, bora, bazar, ...).

 ### Must-have quotes